Dacardonac/web3-dapp-weather/README.md

 ## Local Installation and Execution ⚡

-Follow these steps to run Weather DApp in your local environment:
+Follow these steps to run Weather DApp in your **local environment**:

 1.  **Clone the repository:**